 What Is A Business Broker For Retiring Business Owners

 The California sun is setting on another day, and for one business owner, this may be the last day their company sees.
-It’s not an easy decision to retire and leave behind all the blood, sweat, and tears that went into building the business.
+It’s not easy to decide to retire and leave behind all the blood, sweat, and tears that went into building the business.
 But when the time comes, a business broker can help make sure that everything is in order before putting the company up for sale.

 Business Broker Definition